UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 If you suspect a leak, stop what you are doing immediately, evacuate the area, and call your utility provider’s emergency line or 911.
 Do not attempt to shut off the gas valve yourself unless explicitly instructed by an emergency dispatcher.

-Preparing for Your Next Gas Bill
+Taking Control of Your Gas Bill

 Man reads electric meter; text highlights benefits: fewer billing surprises and tracking energy habits.